-We in the process of putting into place long-awaited improvements to the church facilities; these will include the installation of a kitchenette and disabled toilet in the current vestry.
+We in the process of putting into place long-awaited improvements to the church facilities; these will include the installation of a kitchenette and disabled toilet in what used to be the vestry.

-A new vestry is being created in the Lady Chapel by installing a new wooden partition in the archway with a stained glass memorial window above.
-The two windows have undergone extensive refurbishment, with the east window being awarded Highly Commended in a national stone restoration competition.
-Kensington Place came first.
+A new vestry has been created in the old Lady Chapel by installing a new wooden partition in the archway with a stained glass memorial window above.
+The two windows in the vestry have undergone extensive refurbishment, with the east window being awarded Highly Commended in a national stone restoration competition.
+Kensington Palace came first.

 We congratulate the stonemasons from Hibbitts in Cambridge on their superb work.

-The walls in the Lady Chapel have been re-rendered with lime mortar - the previous render was waterproof, which caused a lot of damp.
-The whole of the chapel area will be painted and then the new oak screen will be put in place, Then the memorial glass window will be fabricated and installed.
+The walls in the vestry have been re-rendered with lime mortar - the previous render was waterproof, which caused a lot of damp.
+The whole of this area has been painted.

 Blunham Church Support Group